tkonuklar/frauenloop-app/README.md

 # Restaurant App - FrauenLoop

-Building a web app using Python, Flask.
+Building an API using Python, Flask.

 ## SETUP